 1. Early Program Impacts

-BRAINS has had three cohorts to date, one starting in January 2013, the second in September 2014, and the third in September 2017.
-Total participants: N = 81.
-The majority (43%) of these participants have identified as Black or Black Hispanic, while 21% have identified as Hispanic, and 20% as White Hispanic (Figure 1).
+BRAINS has had four cohorts to date, one starting in January 2013, the second in September 2014, the third in September 2017, and the fourth in September 2019.
+The majority (63%) of these participants have identified as women; 42% of all participants have identified as Black, while 33% have identified as Hispanic or Latinx.

-Thus far, the first two cohorts have completed four and three follow-up surveys, respectively; as the third cohort only recently began the program, they have not yet had time to complete any follow-up surveys.
-Evaluation data show that participation in BRAINS leads to near-term impacts on career advancing behaviors and experiences.
+The first three cohorts have completed three follow-up surveys, one, two, and three years after their baseline survey; the fourth ohort has completed two follow-up surveys thus far.
+Evaluation data show that participation in BRAINS leads to near-term impacts on career-advancing behaviors and experiences.

 2. Anticipated Long-Term Impacts